-A Memorial Service will be held Sunday, September 22, 2019 at 2 PM with visitation one hour prior at The Peterson Chapel in Buffalo.
-Funeral arrangements have been entrusted to The Peterson Chapel in Buffalo and online condolences for the family may be directed to www.thepetersonchapel.com
+Funeral arrangements have been entrusted to The Peterson Chapel of Buffalo.
+Online condolences for the family may be directed to www.thepetersonchapel.com.